Elly0911/DUTech_Innovators/README.md

 5. Apply new database migrations (if changes exist):

-    flask db init (only run this if the migrations folder is not there when you first clone, otherwise don’t run, only run flask db upgrade)
+    flask db init (Only run flask db init if the migrations folder is missing when you first clone the repository.
+Otherwise, skip this step and just run flask db upgrade.)

     flask db upgrade